4 Things To Never Do On Public Wifi

 Money Similar Videos

-How to Negotiate When Buying a New Car — AARP
+Save Money When Buying a Car — AARP

-Jack Gillis, author of “The Car Book,” offers his advice on how to negotiate for the best price when buying a car.
+There are three things to understand when buying a car.
+Jack Gillis, author of “The Car Book,” offers advice on how to get the best deal on a new car.

 Splitting Expenses With Friends and Family Can Cost $51 Billion: PayPal Study - AARP